boazsegev/facil.io/docs/getting_started.md

+---
+layout: default
-# facil.io - the C WebApp mini-framework
+title: facil.io - Getting Started

-[facil.io](http://facil.io) is the C implementation for the [HTTP/Websockets Ruby Iodine server](https://github.com/boazsegev/iodine), which pretty much explains what [facil.io](http://facil.io) is all about...

-[facil.io](http://facil.io) is a dedicated Linux / BSD (and macOS) network services library written in C. It's evented design is based on [Beej's guide](http://beej.us/guide/bgnet/output/html/singlepage/bgnet.html) and [The C10K problem paper](http://www.kegel.com/c10k.html).

-[facil.io](http://facil.io) provides a TCP/IP oriented solution for common network service tasks such as HTTP / Websocket servers, web applications and high performance backend servers.

-You can read more about [facil.io](http://facil.io) on the [facil.io](http://facil.io) website.

-## Three Quick Examples
+---

+# {{ page.title }}

+Following is a quick overview and examples for both HTTP/ Websocket WebApps and custom protocol network services.

+These examples demonstrate how easy and empowering the `facil.io` framework can be.

-Writing HTTP and Websocket services in C is easy with [facil.io](http://facil.io).
+## Writing HTTP and Websocket services in C?
+Easy!

-### HTTP/1.1
+Websockets and HTTP are super common, so `facil.io` comes with HTTP and Websocket extensions, allowing us to easily write HTTP/1.1 and Websocket services.

+The framework's code is heavily documented using comments.
+You can use Doxygen to create automated documentation for the API.

 The simplest example, of course, would be the famous "Hello World" application... this is so easy, it's practically boring (so we add custom headers and cookies):